bmattblake/Cypher-Keylogger/README.md

 This is a basic keylogger.
 It captures keystrokes and records them locally in a file ```keylogs.txt```.

+After a certain number of keystrokes (specified by the attacker), the script will email ```keylogs.txt``` to a specified email address.

-Immediately after the keylogger is stopped, the script will then email ```keylogs.txt``` to a specified email address.
+Additionally, immediately after the keylogger is stopped, the script will email ```keylogs.txt``` to a specified email address.

 ---